-For example, by following where my “demons” have taken me – whether in social media, family circles, work spaces and public places – I have discovered two important things about myself.
+For example, by following where my “demons” have taken me – whether in social media, family circles, workspaces and public places – I have discovered two important things about myself.
 The first one is that I’m a control freak; I hate feeling vulnerable, powerless and weak . . . it quite simply scares the living hell out of me.
 How did I discover this?
-Through my intense dislike of witnessing rape scenes in movies and TV shows, my negative reaction to novel experiences (e.g. roller coaster rides, public speaking, etc.), as well as my discomfort in sharing information about my life with others in conversations.
+Through my intense dislike of witnessing rape scenes in movies and TV shows, my negative reaction to novel experiences (e.g. roller coaster rides, public speaking, etc.), as well as my discomfort surrounding sharing information about my life with others in conversations.
 Also, by following where my “demons” have guided me I’ve discovered that I’m being burdened by an exasperating guilt complex that I developed through my religious upbringing.
 A part of me wants to feel unworthy because that is what I’ve developed a habit of feeling since childhood (e.g. “You’re a sinner,” “It’s your fault Jesus was crucified”), and therefore, that is what I secretly feel comfortable with feeling: unworthy.
 So my mind nit-picks anything I might have done “wrong,” and I’m left with the feeling of being “bad” – which I’m used to, but nevertheless, this is destructive for my well-being.

 Without being conscious of what you’re doing, thinking, feeling and saying, you won’t progress very far.

+You will need to have the courage and willingness to observe EVERYTHING uncomfortable you place importance in, and ask “why?”
 What do I mean by the phrase “placing importance in”?
-By this I mean that, whatever riles, shocks, infuriates, disturbs and terrifies you, you must pay attention to.
+By this, I mean that, whatever riles, shocks, infuriates, disturbs and terrifies you, you must pay attention to.
 Closely.

 Likely, you will discover patterns constantly emerging in your life.
-For example, you might be outraged or embarrassed every time sex appears in a TV show or movie you like (possibly revealing sexual repression, or mistaken beliefs about sex that you’ve adopted throughout life).
-Or you might be terrified of seeing death or dead people (possibly revealing your resistance to the nature of life, or a childhood trauma).
+For example, you might be outraged or embarrassed every time sex appears in a TV show or movie you like (possibly revealing sexual repression or mistaken beliefs about sex that you’ve adopted throughout life).
+Or you might be terrified of seeing death or dead people (possibly revealing your resistance to the nature of life or a childhood trauma).
 Or you might be disgusted by alternative political, sexual and spiritual lifestyles (possibly revealing your hidden desire to do the same).

 There are so many possibilities out there, and I encourage you to go slowly, take your time, and one by one pick through what you place importance in.

-“But I don’t place importance in gross, bad or disturbing things in life, how could I?
-I don’t care for them,” you might be asking.
+“But I DON’T place importance in gross, bad or disturbing things in life, how could I?
+I don’t care for them!” you might be asking.

 Well, think for a moment.
-If you didn’t place so much importance in what makes you angry, disgusted or upset . . . why would you be reacting to it so much?
+If you didn’t place so much importance on what makes you angry, disgusted or upset . . . why would you be reacting to it so much?
 The moment you emotionally react to something is the moment you have given that thing power over you.
 Only that which doesn’t stir up emotions in us is not important to us.